dfyockey/RomanDigital/README.md

 > Q: "I want to change widget time zone labels to particular place names.
 Is there any way to do this?"
 >
-> A: Not right now, but it should be added pretty soon since I want that option myself and it should be easy to implement.
+> A: Not right now, but it should be added at some point since I want that option myself and it should be easy to implement.

 > Q: "Can I put the widget on my phone's lock screen?"
 >